COVID-19 Affordable Housing Updates

 Are you looking for immediate assistance during COVID-19?
 Please see our Assistance During COVID-19 page.

-CHAPA is holding weekly Affordable Housing Coronavirus Response virtual meetings on Fridays at 2:30 PM EST. Please see our events calendar to register for the next meeting.
+CHAPA's upcoming Affordable Housing Coronavirus Response virtual meetings can be found on our events page.
 Notes from previous meetings can be found below:

 For the most updated information on the state's response to COVID-19, visit the Mass.Gov Coronavirus website.

 This list contains the most recent COVID-19 state updates.
 For all COVID-19 related updates, please visit CHAPA's Housing News.

 Governor Baker Extends the Eviction and Foreclosure Moratorium by 60 Days - 7/21/2020